-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 But Bell quickly got more serious.

-"Everyone's story deserves to be told," she said, referring to people coming forward with experiences of being abused.
+"Everyone's story deserves to be told," she said, referring to those who have come forward in recent months to share their experiences of being abused.

 "We are living in a watershed moment," Bell said.
 "And as we march forward with active momentum and open ears, let's make sure that we're leading the charge with empathy and diligence because fear and anger never win the race."